felixkmh/DuplicateHider/README.md

-## WARNING: The new features in this branch as well as the Playnite 9 API that it uses are still under active development.
+## WARNING: The new features in this branch as well as the Playnite 9 API that they uses are still under active development.
 So breaking changes are to be expected.

 # DuplicateHider